Skip to main content

 Although you’re just focused on building the business when you form a partnership, nothing lasts forever and change is inevitable.
 If a partner leaves or falls ill and is unable to continue his or her functions, you want to make sure you have a contingency plan in place.

-When a married co-owner of a business gets divorce, can the former spouse ask for partial ownership of the business or company?
+When a married co-owner of a business gets divorced, can the former spouse ask for partial ownership of the business or company?

-In non-community property states, a spouse may still make a strong argument for being granted partial ownership of a business that the other spouse was a co-owner of.
-This is because property laws require that marital property be divided equally upon divorce.
+In non-community property states, an ex-spouse may still make a strong argument for being granted partial ownership of a business that the other spouse was a co-owner of.
+This is because property laws require that marital property be divided equitably upon divorce.

-Because of these laws, a good buy sell agreement will adopt provisions that prevent former spouses from taking an ownership interest in the company on divorce from a co-owner.
-The agreements do this by requiring any former spouse that gets a property interest through divorce to sell that property interest back to the company or to other co-owners in exchange for cash or other valuable property.
+Because of these laws, a good buy-sell agreement will adopt provisions that prevent former spouses from taking an ownership interest in the company on divorce from a co-owner.
+The agreements do this by requiring any former spouse who gets a property interest through divorce to sell that property interest back to the company or to other co-owners in exchange for cash or other valuable property.

 If a co-owner files for personal bankruptcy, can this affect the business?

-If the controlling buy sell agreement is not carefully drafted, then yes, a personal bankruptcy could impact a business.
-If a co-owner does not have enough assets to cover his bankruptcy, the bankruptcy trustee may liquidate the company and use the profits to satisfy the bankrupt co-owners debts.
-Because of this risk, most buy sell agreements contain clauses that deal with such situations.
+If the controlling buy-sell agreement is not carefully drafted, then yes, a personal bankruptcy could impact a business.
+If a co-owner does not have enough assets to cover his bankruptcy, the bankruptcy trustee may gain control and sell the co-owner’s share of the assets and use the profits to satisfy the debts.
+Because of this risk, most buy-sell agreements contain clauses that deal with such situations.

 Is there a best way to value a company when a co-owner is being bought out?

 Perhaps the most accurate way of determining the value of a company when a co-owner is being bought out is to hire an appraiser at the time of sale.
 The appraiser will need to see at least one year of business records to make his decision.
-However, when a buy sell agreement allows this to happen, what often results is that many owners hire their own assessors that all come up with different valuation formulas.
+However, when a buy-sell agreement allows this to happen, what often results is that many owners hire their own appraisers who all come up with different valuation formulas.

-To avoid this problem, it is often best to adopt a valuation formula that will go into the wording of the buy sell agreement.
+To avoid this problem, it is often best to adopt a valuation method that will go into the wording of the buy-sell agreement.
 By doing so at the outset, this allows all the owners of the business to discuss and come up with an agreed upon valuation formula.
-If a formula is already set when it comes time to buyout an owner, it can save a lot of time and effort that would otherwise be wasted in picking and choosing between competing valuation formulas.
+If a formula is already set when it comes time to buy out an owner, it can save a lot of time and effort that would otherwise be wasted in picking and choosing between competing valuation formulas.

-This often happens when a buy sell agreement requires that an immediate, 100% lump sum be paid to an owner when it comes time for sale.
-Instead, it is often worthwhile to draft a more flexible payment scheme into the buy sell agreement.
-Instead of requiring a 100% lump sum, instead allow a down payment on buyout between 25 and 35% of the value of the ownership interest up front with installment payments coming after for a period of three to five years.
+This often happens when a buy-sell agreement requires that an immediate, 100% lump sum be paid to an owner when it comes time for sale.
+It is often worthwhile to draft a more flexible payment scheme into the buy-sell agreement.
+Instead of requiring a 100% lump sum, allow a down payment on buyout between 25 and 35% of the value of the ownership interest up front with installment payments coming after for a period of three to five years.

-Can buy sell agreements allow a person to avoid the estate tax?
+Can buy-sell agreements allow a person to reduce estate taxes?

 Yes.
-By carefully drafting a buy sell agreement, you may be able to avoid or reduce any potential estate taxes that you may owe at your death.
-For example, if you plan on passing your ownership interest to a family member at your death, you may be able to avoid the estate tax entirely.
-In addition, if you adopt a valuation formula inside of the buy sell agreement that gives the value of your ownership interest that is lower than the actual value, you could reduce any estate tax liability at the time of your death.
-If you are interested in using a buy sell agreement to lessen or avoid any estate taxes, you should consult with an experienced tax attorney to find out your best options.
+A buy-sell agreement is a good estate planning tool.
+By carefully drafting a buy-sell agreement, you may be able to reduce any potential estate taxes that you may owe at your death.
+If you are interested in using a buy-sell agreement to lessen or avoid any estate taxes, you should consult with an experienced tax attorney to find out your best options.

-It certainly doesn't hurt to have an attorney help you draft -- or at least review -- a buy sell agreement before the parties sign on.
-In fact, sometimes an ounce of prevention is worth much more than a pound of cure.
-Even if you are absolutely confident about the terms of your buy sell agreement, it may still be a good idea to have a lawyer take a look at it.
-Check FindLaw's lawyer directory to find a business organizations attorney near you.
+It certainly doesn’t hurt to have an attorney help you draft — or at least review — a buy-sell agreement before the parties sign on.
+Even if you are absolutely confident about the terms of your buy-sell agreement, it may still be a good idea to get legal advice from a lawyer.
+Check FindLaw’s lawyer directory to find a business organizations attorney near you.

 See FindLaw’s Partnerships section for additional articles and resources.